Easy Steps To Building an Emergency Fund on a Tight Budget

 Perhaps you’ve cut your grocery budget to the bone.
 But have you really?
 We offer a very affordable ebook filled with 300+ tips that can help you cut the food budget even further.

 Are you sure that you’re using the right credit card?
-If you’re not getting cash back, you’re giving away free money that could be going to your emergency fund.
+If you’re not getting cash back, you’re giving away free money that could go to your emergency fund.

 Most of us use our credit cards almost every day.
 Buying everything from snacks to 70″ TVs.
 Why not get a free discount when you do?